romaintailhurat/pogues-ui-test/README.md

 bash setup-datalab.sh
 ```

-WARNING: the following step in broken at the moment!
+:grimacing: WARNING: the following step in broken at the moment! :grimacing:

 Then, the Python environment must be setup using: